zhendrikse/physics-in-python/docs/index.md

   <a href="glowscript/Flockingbirds.html">
     <img alt="Flocking birds" src="./images/flocking_birds.png" title="Click to animate"/>
   </a>
-  <figcaption>Simulation of a flock of birds.</figcaption>
+  <figcaption>Simulation of a flock of birds: "Eagles commonly fly alone.
+They are crows, daws,
+  and starlings that flock together" &mdash; John Webster </figcaption>
 </figure>
 <figure style="float: right; width: 50%; text-align: center">
   <a href="glowscript/Raindrops.html">
     <img alt="Raindrops" src="./images/raindrops.png" title="Click to animate"/>
   </a>
   <figcaption>"There are holes in the sky.
 Where the rain gets in.
 But they're ever so small.
   That's why the rain is thin" &mdash; Spike Milligan.</figcaption>
 </figure>

 <p><br clear="all"/></p>